codemachine8/Unfold-AI/README.md

 	<li>🚫 Auto Error Corrections: Identify and fix coding mistakes automatically.</li>
 	<li>🖋 Add Comments: Add clear notes to explain code sections.</li>
 	<li>💡 Explain: Break down complex code for easier understanding.</li>
+	<li>🔍 Train on Entire Codebase: Customize the model by training it on your specific codebase for tailored solutions and suggestions.</li>
 	<li>And so much more!</li>
 </ul>